ansible-collections/dellemc.os10/roles/os10_bgp/README.md

 This role facilitates the configuration of border gateway protocol (BGP) attributes.
 It supports the configuration of router ID, networks, neighbors, and maximum path.
 This role is abstracted for Dell EMC PowerSwitch platforms running Dell EMC SmartFabric OS10.

-The BGP role requires an SSH connection for connectivity to a Dell EMC PowerSwitch platform running Dell EMC SmartFabric OS10.
+The BGP role requires an SSH connection for connectivity to a Dell EMC OS10 device.
 You can use any of the built-in OS connection variables.

 Role variables
 --------------

-- Role is abstracted using the *ansible_network_os* variable that can take dellemc.os10.os10 values
+- Role is abstracted using the `ansible_network_os` variable that can take `dellemc.os10.os10` as the value
-- If variable *os10_cfg_generate* is set to true, it generates the role configuration commands in a file
+- If `os10_cfg_generate` is set to true, it generates the role configuration commands in a file
 - Any role variable with a corresponding state variable setting to absent negates the configuration of that variable
 - Setting an empty value for any variable negates the corresponding configuration
 - Variables and values are case-sensitive